 Although many Texans did not see the same impacts from the recession that others did across the country, the economic recovery that we have been promised by Republican lawmakers has left many behind.
 The lack of adjustment to the minimum wage, lack of job training programs for needed positions, and the continued rise of property taxes is causing more damage to our middle and working class families.
-We deserve a Senator who will look out for the economic growth of all Texans, not just corporations and PACs.

 The minimum wage hasn’t changed since 2009, yet we have had steady inflation.
 Adding adjustments based on the consumer price index would help keep wages steady to the cost of living, helping people maintain financial independence.
 The following statistics highlight the disparity between the minimum wage and our modern economy:

 - Minimum wage has lost 9.6% of its purchasing power.

 - 30% of workers are “near-minimum-wage” workers who would benefit from a boost in the minimum wage.
 They are typically under 30, white (76%), and female (54%) with only a high school education (56%).
 These workers have been left out of the promise of a recovering economy and deserve to receive a living wage.

 - Every 10% increase in the inflation-adjusted minimum wage reduces black and Hispanic poverty rates by 10.9 percent.
 Even though they are not the majority of the group that will benefit from a minimum wage increase, it affects larger proportions of their populations.